 For some, the dream of a particular career starts with a childhood interest.
 For Rallisa Jones, it all started with a building.

 In high school, Rallisa rode past a construction project in downtown Birmingham every day while driving to school.
-“My mother was a school teacher on the Southside, and when I was a senior in high school I would drop her off at work and then drive to school,” Rallisa explained.
+“My mother was a school teacher, and when I was a senior in high school I would drop her off at work and then drive to school,” Rallisa explained.
 “Every day I would watch the Harbert Plaza being built, and it was the coolest thing I had ever seen.
 I remember marveling at it and how it was structurally sound.
 I knew that building would change the face of the city, but it also really impacted what I wanted to do.”

 Rallisa received a Bachelor of Science degree in Building Construction from Auburn and then went on to receive a Masters degree in Public Administration from the University of Alabama at Birmingham.
-For the past few years, Rallisa has served as a project manager for Robins & Morton.
+For the past few years, Rallisa has served as senior a project manager for Robins & Morton.
 As part of her job, she manages budgets, coordinates between the design and development teams and makes sure the field has the information they need to build what’s on the plans.
-“My job has taken me a lot of places,” she said.
-“I’ve traveled all over the country for projects I’ve worked on, from Florida to Michigan.”
+However, one of the most important things she does is build relationships with her teams — Robins & Morton staff, trade partners, designers and owners.

 One of Rallisa’s most memorable projects was a job in Longview, Texas.
 The particular project was the addition of an MRI to the Good Shepherd Medical Center.
 Plans required they enclose a patio, move a pharmacy and add a new MRI while keeping the existing MRI running.
-“It was one of the smaller projects that I’ve done, but one of the great things about it was that I was the assistant project manager as well as the assistant superintendent on the job,” Rallisa said.
-“Another great thing about it was that it required close coordination and communication across the board—from the design team, the general contractor and the subcontractors.
+“It was one of the smaller projects that I have done, but one of the unique things about it was that I was the assistant project manager as well as the assistant superintendent on the job,” Rallisa said.
+“It required close coordination and communication across the board—from the design team, the general contractor and the subcontractors.
 It was a great collaborative effort and we completed it successfully.”